Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Data Analysis and Results

 \subsubsection{Light curve analysis}

 We extracted the source's 0.1--500\,GeV light curve using the same setup and procedure described in Section~\ref{sssec:lc}.
-The extracted light curve is shown in Figure~\ref{fig:lc3}.
+The extracted light curve is shown in Figure~\ref{fig:lc3}, for which the 2\% systematic uncertainty was added.
 The variability index TS$_{var}$ \citep{nol+12} was determined to be TS$_{var}\simeq 24.9$, lower than the threshold value 49.6 (at a 99\% confidence level for 29 degrees of freedom).
 Thus no variability was found in the whole data.

-Given the spectrum of the source and its possible spectral drop-off above 5\,GeV, we also extracted a 5--500 GeV light curve (bottom panels of Figure~\ref{fig:lc3}) with the same setup as the above.
-In this high energy range, a `turn-off' seems to have occurred around $\sim$MJD~57000, as the TS data points after are mostly lower than those before.
+Given the spectrum of the source and its possible spectral drop-off above 5\,GeV, we also extracted a 5--500 GeV light curve (bottom panels of Figure~\ref{fig:lc3}) with the same setup as the above and the same systematic uncertainty added.
+In this high energy range, TS values of the data points seem to have decreased after $\sim$MJD~57000.
 However TS$_{var}\simeq 30.7$ was obtained for the light curve, not indicating significant variations.

 In any case, we defined the two time periods based on the light curve, phase 1 (P1) in MJD~54682.7--57022.7 and phase 2 (P2) in MJD~57022.7--60040.0.